 Apigee provides these resources:

-Edge Microgateway Documentation - The docs include a getting started tutorial as well as complete reference and configuration information.
+Edge Microgateway Documentation - The docs include an install guide and getting started tutorial, as well as complete reference and configuration information.

 Videos - The Apigee Four Minute Videos for Developers series includes a suite of episodes on Edge Microgateway.